 Find out more

-Visit our IFRS – Leases hot topics page for more insight on lease accounting under IFRS.
+Visit our Leases hot topics page for more insight on lease accounting under IFRS® Standards

-For an illustration of the pre-implementation disclosures that need to be included in 2017 financial statements, see our Guide to annual financial statements – Illustrative disclosures.
+For an illustration of other disclosures needed in financial statements, see our Guide to annual financial statements – Illustrative disclosures.

-Follow 'KPMG IFRS' on LinkedIn for the latest on IFRS.
+Follow 'KPMG IFRS' on LinkedIn for the latest on IFRS Standards.